phasegenomics/FALCON-Phase/README.md

 1. Install the pipeline (as shown in the Install Process)

 2. Clean the headers of the test FALCON-Unzip assembly files and generate the name_mapping.txt file.
 We have provides a perl script to do this for you: `scrub_names.pl` in the bin directory.
-The script scrubs away the "|arrow" suffix on the FASTA headers for each of downstream steps.
+The script removes the "|arrow" suffix on the FASTA headers and makes new files with the ".cleaned" suffix on the base name.

 Usage: